- Certification & Accreditation

 PARAMEDIC PRECEPTOR CONFERENCES

-Bi-annual conferences are offered to maintain paramedic preceptor authorization.
+Conferences are offered to maintain paramedic preceptor authorization.
 The conferences are open to current Paramedic Preceptors and offered at no cost.
 Attending one conference per year is required to maintain a Paramedic Preceptor Authorization.
 The format is round table discussion and will include the following topics: best practices, evaluation & remediation, communication, roles & responsibilities, and reportable offenses.